edugomez102/cpp_slotmap/README.md

 note: in the actual implementation the generation number is also incremented when removing an element.

+note: `slotmap_old.hpp` is just an old implementation, check `slotmap.hpp` for the most recent one.

 ## Used resources

 - https://youtu.be/ZfWF9tqQOh0?list=PLmxqg54iaXrjamduSxTicxzLYC9tQeaFl